Guidelines for Departmental RTP Standards

 - Undergraduate versus graduate courses

-- Supervision of field work, independent research, graduate research and theses, and
+- Supervision of field work, independent research, graduate research and theses,

 - Teaching modality, e.g. on-campus, off-site, on-line, distance learning